 Come evening, the Glow Guide has you covered for some of the most popular spots around.
 You might wind down the evening with a drink at Baltra, a jewel-box of a bar serving the city's most innovative cocktails.
 Or for something completely different and offthe-radar, check out Bosforo Mezcaleria and the no-name restaurant next door.

-For your second and last day visit Chapultepec, Mexico City’s Central Park equivalent.
-Among the bike paths, peddle boats and tchotchkes for sale, there’s culture here in spades: The Museum of Anthropology is spectacular, world renowned for both its architecture and pre-Colombian collection.
-For contemporary art, visit Museo Tamayo next door.
+For your second and last day visit Chapultepec, Mexico City's Central Park equivalent.
+Among the bike path, peddle boats and tchotchkes for sale, there's culture here in spades: The useum of Anthropolog is spectacular, world renowned for both its architecture and pre-Colombian collection.
+For contemporary art, visit Museo Tamay next door.
 Or head to Chapultepec Castle, perched on a hill.
 Views from here are amazing and inside is a great history of Mexican art.

-Nearby Azul Historico is great for lunch and pre-airport shopping, located in a beautiful, boutique-filled courtyard.
-Nearby, Taxonomia showcases up-and-coming designers.
+Nearby Azul Historic is great for lunch and pre-airport shopping, located in a beautiful, boutique-filled courtyard.
+Nearby, axonomia showcases up-and-coming designers.
 And Utilitario Mexicano is piled high with beautiful, useful Mexican kitchen accessories.

 Then again, you might skip further sightseeing and instead spend your afternoon parked in one final Glow Guide spot: Contramar.
 That's not a bad idea.
 You could linger here for hours, indulging and people watching until heading directly to your flight.
 Need a lastminute souvenir?
 Mercado Roma's provisions and gourmet food stalls aren't far.
 Same with Delirio, which stocks Mexican pantry staples from local honey to mezcal.
 All make delicious gifts.